What is a Private Detective?

 A private detective is someone who delves into things, finds facts, and analyzes information about legal, financial, and personal matters.
 They offer many services, including verifying people's backgrounds, tracing missing persons, investigating computer crimes, and working for celebrities.

 What does a Private Detective do?

 - Do various types of searches, using computer or non-computerized records

 - Conduct surveillance (looking for, following, or watching a person without that person noticing)

 - Collect evidence to present in court

 - Verify employment, income, and facts on a person's background

 - Investigate computer crimes, such as identity theft and illegal downloads

-Private detectives typically work for individuals, attorneys, and businesses.
+Private detectives typically work for individuals, attorneys, or businesses.
 Some have their own investigative agency.
 Private detectives offer many services, based on clients' needs.
-They may perform pre-employment background checks or look into a charge that someone has been stealing money from a company.
-They might be hired to prove or disprove infidelity in a divorce case.
+They may perform pre-employment background checks, look into accusations that someone has been stealing money from a company, or prove/disprove infidelity in a divorce case.